julienetie/maya/README.md

 - `./index.scss` Directory imports and main CSS file
 - `./README.md` Directory imports and main CSS file

-### 2. All directories must contain an index.scss file
+### 2. All directories must contain an index.scss with the exception of ./components
   The index is the main import file of a directory and the main file to import modules within the directory.
 Therefore When a file is added/ removed within a folder you should only need to update the index.scss of that folder it resides in.

+  Components are global and therefore they should be included in the root index.scss file.
+This is purely for ease of use so you can see at a glance what pages you have and what components are available.
+The same is not true for members because members are smaller types of components that are expected to be available everywhere and rarely need to be compared on a page to page basis.

 ### 3. Selectors are hyphenated with the exception of state.
   Hyphen separated names are arguably easier to read especially in markup